Skip to main content

 No findingsApprove

-The orchestrator uses the stricter verdict when merging: if either subagent would request changes, the merged report requests changes.
+The orchestrator uses the strictest verdict across the perspectives that ran: if any perspective would request changes, the merged report requests changes.
+Any Critical finding forces request_changes.

 Artifact Persistence